TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

   \frac{N_{tp}}{N_{tp} + N_{fn}}
   $$

 - F1 score : Measure a models' accuracy.
-Having a high F1 value is a high accuracy model
+Having a high F1 value is a high accuracy model.
+This is often used when data is unbalanced as it looks at balancing precision and recall on the positive class instead of correct classifications of both negative and positive observations

   $$
   F1 = \frac{2 * Precision * Recall}{Precision + Recall}